Sanketnaik-467/Netflix-Content-Analytics-Dashboard/README.md

 ## Outcome

-This dashboard successfully converts retail sales data into clear and actionable business insights, enabling organizations to monitor sales performance, evaluate outlet efficiency, identify top-performing product categories, and analyze customer satisfaction.
-By combining interactive visualizations with dynamic filtering capabilities, the dashboard supports faster decision-making and demonstrates practical skills in Power BI, data visualization, business intelligence, KPI reporting, and retail sales analytics.
+This dashboard successfully transforms raw Netflix content data into an interactive business intelligence solution.
+It enables users to analyze content trends, identify popular genres, evaluate country-wise content distribution, compare Movies and TV Shows, and understand audience rating patterns.
+By integrating interactive visualizations with dynamic filtering capabilities, the dashboard demonstrates practical expertise in **Power BI, data visualization, dashboard design, KPI reporting, and exploratory data analysis**, making it a valuable portfolio project for business intelligence and data analytics.